nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 6. Delete a task : `delete`

-Deletes the specified task from PlaNus.
+Users can delete the specified task from PlaNus.

 Format: `delete INDEX...`